CARV-ICS-FORTH/knot/kubernetes/docker-desktop/README.md

 ## Genome

-Create a 1 GB persistent volume claim for Genome: and then create the service:
+Create a 1 GB persistent volume claim for Genome:
 ```
 kubectl apply -f genome-pvc.yaml
 ```

 Adjust the storage paths in `genome.yaml` and use your external IP in `GENOME_DOCKER_REGISTRY`.
+You must also add this registry as an insecure Docker registry in the "Daemon" tab of the Docker Desktop application preferences.

 Then:
 ```
 kubectl apply -f genome.yaml
 ```

+Genome should run in the `default` namespace (or at least a namespace with permissions to create other namespaces and service accounts).

 ## Other

-You also need to apply some custom resource definitions:
+You also need to apply some custom resource definitions for service templates (Genes) used in Genome:
 ```
 kubectl apply -f argo.yaml
 ```